 Sharing success criteria

-Success criteria communicate to students what it looks like to achieve the learning intention.
+Success criteria communicate to students what it looks like to achieve the learning intentions.

 What it isn’t